reeshub/pc-sprint/README.md

 	- [CheckIt](#checkit) - Results from the CheckIt diagnostic / benchmarking tool.
 	- [MIPS](#mips) - You guessed it.
 Results from the MIPS benchmarking tool.
 	- [Benchmarking Conclusions](#benchmarking-conclusions) - Conclusions on benchmark results.
+- [Everything Else](#everything-else) - Other interesting documentation and bits and bobs.
 - [License](#license) - Licensing information for this project and documentation.

 ## Introduction to PC-SPRINT